 The 60’s and 70’s

 Those who belonged to biker groups would often go for skull and skeleton designs, while hippies loved space designs.
-While they couldn’t create their own tattoos, they had a lot of choice when it came to their tattoos.
+While they couldn’t create their own tattoos, they had a lot of choices when it came to their tattoos.

-The Growth of the 80's
+The Growth of the 80s

 The spread of tattoos was helped along by the music industry and especially MTV, which had it’s debut in the 80’s.

-Feminine And Global Patterns Of The 1990's
+Feminine And Global Patterns Of The 1990s

-The proliferation of tattoos in the 90's only spread, and we saw a lot of newer designs come about.
-Feminine designs saw a real resurgence from WWII, and we saw butterflies, flowers, hearts, stars and more become popular.
+The proliferation of tattoos in the 90s only spread, and we saw a lot of newer designs come about.
+Feminine designs saw a real resurgence from WWII, and we saw butterflies, flowers, hearts, stars, and more become popular.
 Celebrities influenced fashion with their designs, such as Mariah Cary with her delicate butterfly tattoo.
 Pamela Anderson sported her famous barbed wire upper arm tattoo, something that was copied globally.

 Tribal patterns became a big hit too, with people getting tribal designs, Chinese lettering, and so on.
 Later on, questions were asked about the ethics of having the designs of a culture other than your own tattooed onto your skin.

-The new millenium and becoming Mainstream
+The New Millennium and Becoming Mainstream

 At this point, the lower back tattoo was a popular placement, and gained the unkind nickname of the ‘tramp stamp’.
 These were often tribal designs, flowers, butterflies, and so on.

-Another popular tattoo was the semi colon, one that held a lot of significance for those who got it.
-The semi colon was a sign that a story wasn’t over, something that those who struggled with mental health issues and suicidal thoughts took comfort in.
+Another popular tattoo was the semi-colon, one that held a lot of significance for those who got it.
+The semi-colon was a sign that a story wasn’t over, something that those who struggled with mental health issues and suicidal thoughts took comfort in.

 At this point, the idea of the ‘seedy’ tattoo shop finally died off.
 There were huge advances in sanitation, and we saw that tattoos were perfectly safe to get.
 As such, the number of people getting tattooed rose dramatically.

-The Trends Of The 2010's
+The Trends Of The 2010s